kyma-incubator/documentation-component/docs/guidelines/custom-plugin.md

-# Custom plugin
+# Custom Plugin

 ## Overview

 Read the document to find out how to write a custom plugin for the Documentation component.

-## Project structure
+## Create a custom plugin

-You can use an exemplary project structure for a custom plugin.
+To create a custom plugin, follow the exemplary project structure.
 See [this](../templates/project-structure-templates/plugin) directory to find the template.

 ## Example